ohAnd/trmnlServer_ha_addon/trmnl_server/DOCS.md

 1. basic configuration needed for path to image
 2. optional parameters having defaults
-3. open the status webpage at https://homeassistant:83
+3. open the status webpage at https://homeassistant:83 (replace with the configured port)